anzeabram/SiCS/README.md

 -	formatted survey files and project files for “Walls”, a dedicated program for cave survey data management (free: https://texasspeleologicalsurvey.org/software/walls/tsswalls.php)
 -	vector graphic files and .pdf exports of finalized maps (Adobe Illustrator)

 With this repository, we aim to preserve the raw data and allow for further collaboration and advancement in exploration and survey efforts.
+If you would like to contribute or work on the data, drops us a dm.

+Contributors:
+- Anže Abram
+- Sebastjan Gantar
+- Alan Bizjak